MdKAMRAN7255/Single_Page_Application/README.md

 And I have used semantic element such as for image I use figure tag and for paragraph I use article tag and header and footer tag also.
 By default in bootstrap section tag is used in class. so I have not used section tag separately.

-And whenever You changes the page title of the page will also change every time.
+And whenever You changes the page, title of the page will also change every time.